SketchedDoughnut/lynxy/README.md

 - You can find the experimental releases [**here**](https://test.pypi.org/project/lynxy/).
   - To install experimental releases, do the following.
     - `pip install -i https://test.pypi.org/simple/ lynxy`
-    - `python3 -m pip install -i https://test.pypi.org/simple/ lynxy`
+    - `python3 -m pip install -i https://test.pypi.org/simple/ lynxy` <br>
   **NOTE**: FUNCTIONALITY CAN NOT BE GUARANTEED IF YOU ARE USING A EXPERIMENTAL RELEASE.